What is kitting and bundling?

 Enabling Kitting and Bundling

 Kitting and Bundling can be enabled for any Listing Mirror user!
-You will need to contact support and ask us to enable it for your account.
+You can find this by going to Profile>Business Settings and enable "Advanced Inventory", then click 'save preferences.'

 How does "bundling" differ from "kitting"?